 While BabyGirl is not on a sports team, she does take karate and is involved in other activities.
-As a family with a personal connection to the Center, it is very important for me not only to make sure my child is safe but I’m “that mom” when it comes to being on high alert.
+As a family with a personal connection to the Center, it is very important for me not only to make sure my child is safe but I’m “that mom” when it comes to the reality of sexual predators in youth sports.
 Within the past year there have been several stories of college athletes coming forward to openly share their stories about being sexually abused by coaches and sports team personnel.

 Recently, a good friend of mine posted some cryptic information on her Facebook page about her daughter’s former cheer coach.
-I quickly reached out and did some research of my own to find that the cheer coach had been arrested and was being held on 3-counts of continuous sexual abuse of a child under 14.
+I quickly reached out and did some research of my own to find that the cheer coach had been arrested and was being held suspicion of being a predator in youth sports cheerleading.
 Fortunately, for my friend, her daughter was not one of his targets.
 What struck me, though, were some of the comments on the posts that deflected some of the blame to the girl’s parents.
 While that’s for another post, clearly something is wrong when a coach sexually assaults young girls and outsiders want to put any blame on the parents.

 But here’s the thing, the parents of these girls are likely blaming themselves.
 Wondering what they did wrong.
 Trying to recall every conversation, interaction, and exchange to find out where they missed the clues.
 Problem is, these predators are good at hiding their motive and getting the child and, sometimes, the parents, into their good graces so there are few warning signs.

 That’s why it’s all the more important to begin having these conversations with our children very early.
 We entrust our children to these men and women (yes, women can be predators too), but often we don’t give our children any training on how to stay safe.
 We think these other people are going to keep our kids safe.
 And while most do, all it takes it one person, one time, to change our child’s (and our) lives forever.